oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_connection_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>All the properties for the connection in a key-value map format.</div>
+                                            <div>All the properties of the connection in a key-value map format.</div>
                                         <br/>
                                                         </td>
             </tr>